There are no products in your shopping cart.

 Your cervix is inside your body at the top of your vagina.
 You cannot see it.

 This video is about smear tests.
-It tells you what a smear test is and why it is important.
+It tells you what happens at a smear test and why it is important.
 Women with a learning disability are in the video and helped us make it.

 All women between age 25 and 64 are asked if they want to have a smear test.
-In England, Wales and Northern Ireland you are invited:
+In England and Northern Ireland you are invited:

 Smear tests can help stop you getting cervical cancer.
 It is your choice whether to have a smear test.
 This information can help you decide.